A SHORT HISTORY OF AUSTRALIA

 During the 17th century and 18th century European explorers reached Australia.
 In 1770 Captain Cook claimed eastern Australia for Britain.
 He called it New South Wales.

 Life was hard for ordinary people in the 18th century and punishments for even minor crimes were severe.
 In England, you could be hanged for more than 200 different offenses.
 However, as an alternative to hanging prisoners were sometimes sentenced to transportation.
 In the 18th century, convicts were transported to Virginia and Maryland in what is now the USA.
 Transportation was a relatively humane punishment.
 At any rate, it was better than hanging!

 However after the American War of Independence (1775-1783) this was no longer possible and the government began looking for a new destination for transportees.
 In 1786 it was decided to send them to Botany Bay.

 Getting rid of undesirable members of society may not have been the sole motive for founding a colony in Australia.
 The British may have hoped to found a naval base in the Pacific.
 They also hoped Australia would be a source of timber and flax.

 At any rate on 13 May 1787 a fleet of 11 ships set sail from Portsmouth.
-On board were 759 convicts, most of them men with sailors and marines to guard the prisoners.
-Captain Arthur Philip commanded them.
-With them they took seeds, farm implements, livestock such as cattle, sheep, pigs, goats, horses and chickens and 2 years supply of food.
+Onboard were 759 convicts, most of them men with sailors and marines to guard the prisoners.
+Captain Arthur Phillip commanded them.
+With them, they took seeds, farm implements, livestock such as cattle, sheep, pigs, goats, horses, and chickens, and 2 years supply of food.
 The first colonists came ashore at Port Jackson on 26 January 1788.